mas-bandwidth/gafferongames/content/post/client_server_connection.md

 * Connecting
 * Connected

 Initially the client starts in **disconnected**, and is told to connect to a server with a particular IP address and port.
 At this point the client transitions to the **connecting** state and sends <u>_connection request_</u> packets to the server.

 They look something like this:

 <img src="/img/network-protocol/connection-request-packet.png" width="100%"/>

-The CRC32 and implicit protocol id in the packet header allow the server to trivially reject UDP packets not composed by our protocol.
+The CRC32 and implicit protocol id in the packet header allow the server to trivially reject UDP packets not belonging to this protocol or from a different version of it.
 For details, please see [Reading and Writing Packets](http://gafferongames.com/building-a-game-network-protocol/reading-and-writing-packets/) and [Serialization Strategies](http://gafferongames.com/building-a-game-network-protocol/serialization-strategies/).

-Since connection request packets are sent over UDP, they may be lost, received in duplicate or out of order.
+Since connection request packets are sent over UDP, they may be lost, received in duplicate, or out of order.
 Because of this we do two things: 1) we keep resending packets for the client state until we get a response from the server, or the client times out, and 2) on both client and server we ignore any packets that don't correspond to what we are expecting, since a lot of redundant packets are flying over the network.

 On the server, we have the following minimal data structure: